 Can I extend my lease?

-The legal process for extending your lease is called leasehold enfranchisement.
+The legal process for extending the lease is called leasehold enfranchisement.
 At the moment, you can only ask the freeholder for a lease extension once you have lived in the property for more than two years.
 This is known as serving a Section 42 notice under the Leasehold Reform, Housing and Urban Development Act 1993.

 If you are buying a property with a short lease you can make leasehold enfranchisement part of your negotiations with the vendor.
 As long as the current owner starts the enfranchisement before the sale is complete, you can inherit and continue the process.

 New government reforms will make it easier and cheaper for leaseholders to extend their leases.
-The government says leaseholders will be given the right to extend their lease by a maximum term of 990 years, and that an online calculator will be introduced to make it simpler for leaseholders to find out how much it will cost them to buy their freehold or extend their lease.
+The government says leaseholders will be given the right to extend their lease by a maximum term of 990 years, and that an online calculator will be introduced to make it simpler for leaseholders to find out how much it will cost them to buy the freehold or extend their lease.
 This would potentially stop freeholders quoting inflated prices.

 What does share of freehold mean?